ciaran-finnegan/vuln-reporting-demo/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ## Core Data Model

 ### Schema Overview
 The schema centres on separate tables for assets, vulnerabilities, and findings to normalise data and avoid duplication.
-A scanner_integration table lists all configured integrations, while field_mapping and severity_mapping tables provide flexible mapping from vendor-specific fields and severity ratings to the internal schema.
+An integrations table lists all configured integrations, while integration_field_mappings and severity_mapping tables provide flexible mapping from vendor-specific fields and severity ratings to the internal schema.

 ### 3.1 Scanner Integration Table